Buerger’s Disease (Thromboangitis Obliterans)

 - Arterial blockage or clot development not caused by atherosclerosis or other conditions

-- An angiogram to test for arterial blockage is the angiogram, an X-ray taken after the injection of contrast dye.
+An angiogram is an X-ray taken after the injection of contrast dye, and is used to test for arterial blockage.

-Complete cessation of smoking or use of other tobacco use.
-Patients with Buerger’s disease who continue to smoke risk risk amputation of fingers, toes or other parts of the lower extremities.
+Complete cessation of smoking or use of other tobacco products.
+Patients with Buerger’s disease who continue to smoke risk amputation of fingers, toes or other parts of the lower extremities.